Heavy traffic building on major Edinburgh road after incident in carriageway

-Edinburgh City Bypass: Heavy traffic and delays on A720 at Baberton after vehicle breakdown
+Edinburgh City Bypass: Heavy traffic and delays on A720 at Baberton after lorry breakdown

 Edinburgh City Bypass partially restricted after incident partially blocks A720

 The A720 Edinburgh City Bypass is partially restricted westbound between Baberton and Calder, according to traffic reports.
-The broken-down vehicle was reported at around 10.15am this morning, on Monday, May 1.
+The broken-down lorry was reported at around 10.15am this morning, on Monday, May 1.
 Traffic is currently queuing on the carriageway.
 Drivers have been urged to “take care” on the approach by Traffic Scotland.
-Police Scotland has been contacted for comment.
+A Police Scotland spokesperson said: “Around 10.25am on Monday 1 May, police received a report that a HGV vehicle had broken down on the A720 Edinburgh City Bypass near Baberton.
+Arrangements to remove the lorry are ongoing.”